alxnbl/onenote-md-exporter/README.md

 * Extensible : new export format can be easily added to the code
 * Begining of integration test (need to be completed)

-# Disclaimer
+# Licence

+Released under the GPL, version 3.

+This software carries no warranty of any kind.
 Some data can be lost during the export process.
-I recommand you to review your notes after export and keep a backup of your OneNote notebooks just in case.
+I recommand to review your notes after export and keep a backup of your OneNote notebooks just in case.

+OneNote Md Exporter embeds PanDoc, a document convertor software,

 #  Contributions

 Bugs and enhancements can be reported under: https://github.com/alxnbl/onenote-md-exporter/issues.

 Contribution are welcome, please open a PR.